 History of the WNY IN SUPPORT OF VETERANS SYMPOSIUM Series

-Over the course of the last four years (2016 - 2019), Headway of WNY, People Inc. and Catholic Charities have establised a Veterans Services Initiative and subsequently offered an initial focus group (2016) and four consecutive annual symposiums to help identify issues and needs of Veterans in WNY (with or without TBI and/or other cognitive difficulties).
+Over the course four years (2016 - 2019), Headway of WNY, People Inc. and Catholic Charities establised a Veterans Services Initiative and subsequently offered a focus group (2016) and four consecutive annual symposiums to help identify issues and needs of Veterans in WNY (with or without TBI and/or other cognitive difficulties).

 Headway continues to reach out to Veterans organizations and partner with Veteran leaders and agencies in WNY that provide services for Veterans.

 Over 170 people have attended these symposiums and the presenters have included a U.S. Army Colonel Reintegration specialist, board-certified Neuropsychologists, a NYS senator, licensed master social workers, certified practitioners of Emotional Freedom Techniques, Yoga and other alternative therapies, as well as representatives from Veteran's One Stop Center, Buffalo Vet Center, Erie County Anti-Stigma Coalition on Mental Health, Horizon Village, and U.B.
 Primary Care Research Institute.

 It is the intention of Headway of WNY to continue this successful symposium series.
 Our work in this area has identified further issues for our target group that we wish to address, including Suicide in the Veteran Community and reasons and solutions for Veterans who may be reluctant to access a variety of beneficial services in the WNY area.